NCAR/DART/guide/high-level-da-workflows.rst

 provide an **obs converter** that will output a ``obs_seq.out`` file.
-There are many DART utilities to make this process easier, but for the OSE case the ``obs_seq.out`` file is ultimately the user’s responsibility (to avoid duplicating effort, see the list of existing observation types in `Important capabilities of DART <#dartCapabilities>`__).
+There are many DART utilities to make this process easier, but for the OSE case the ``obs_seq.out`` file is ultimately the user’s responsibility (to avoid duplicating effort, see the list of existing observation types in :doc:`Important capabilities of DART <important-capabilities-dart>`).
 Here, the option to run with one file for each ensemble member is demonstrated.
 There are *k* ensemble members used as input to *filter*, which also outputs *k* members for the prior and posterior.
 The ``obs_seq.final`` and ``obs_diag_output.nc`` are used in the same